Top 100 companies in Germany in 2026: revenue ranked

 Energy

-• There are 8 major power players in this group, including high-revenue entities such as Uniper, E.ON, and EnBW Energie.
+• There are 8 major power players in this group, including high-revenue entities such as Uniper, E.ON and EnBW Energie.

-• The industry encompasses the generation of electricity, natural gas distribution, and the rapid expansion of renewable energy infrastructure across Europe.
+• The industry encompasses the generation of electricity, natural gas distribution, the rapid expansion of renewable energy infrastructure across Europe.

 • Maintaining a stable energy sector is vital for national security, ensuring that both industrial factories and private households have reliable access to power at competitive prices.